 Brussels, the biggest city and capital of Belgium, was once the country’s brewing hub.
 Through the 20th century, the rise of industrial brewing forced smaller, city breweries to shutter.
 Combined with the devastation caused by both world wars, Brussels effectively became a city devoid of breweries.
 For years, until 2010, Cantillon had been the only active brewery in the city.

 That changed when Brasserie De La Senne opened their small brewery in the Molenbeek neighborhood of the city.
 They quickly won the hearts of locals with their unique, bitter brewing style, with a focus on the hop and yeast expression.

 Taras Boulba is a shining example of De La Senne’s eye for balance and drinkability.
 At 4.5% ABV, this hoppy table beer is loaded with herbaceous hop flavor.
 Very pale in color, but with ample body and mouthfeel, Taras Boulba is a thirst-quenching brew best enjoyed in a cozy Brussels cafe.

 Belgian tradition with an American craft brewery mindset – that’s how De Struise rose to the top of many “best of” lists throughout the craft beer boom.
 Since 2003, they’ve consistently brewed some of the world’s finest stouts, quadruples, and strong ales.

-De Struise has garnered an international reputation for their rare and revered limited releases.
-One of their most sought after beers, Black Albert, is a viscous and decadent 13% ABV Imperial Stout.
+De Struise has garnered an international reputation for its rare and revered limited releases.
+One of their most sought-after beers, Black Albert, is a viscous and decadent 13% ABV Imperial Stout.
 It’s over the top, with a sticky and sweet, vinous complexity.
-Pitch black and topped with a creamy beige head, a slight acidity and alcohol warmth linger on the finish.
+Pitch black and topped with a creamy beige head, slight acidity and alcohol warmth linger on the finish.

 Their small production certainly adds to the mystique of Antidoot’s releases.
 Each beer is thoughtfully brewed, often using local hops, herbs, or fruit.